sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 	- A Gentile could be blessed with Abraham through faith
 	- The blessings of the law could only delay death, only the blessing of faith could give life

-There is an important phrase used in Scripture that will help shed some light on the body of Christ.
-This phrase appears translated a few different ways as "child of Abraham", "Abraham's descendant", or "Abraham's seed" depending on the translation and the exact Greek word used in the original.
+There is another phrase used in Scripture that will help shed important light on the body of Christ.
+This phrase may appear translated as "child of Abraham", "Abraham's descendant", or "Abraham's seed" depending upon the exact Greek word used in the original and on the English translation.
+What makes this phrase especially interesting is the fact that it is used both literally and figuratively.

-Christ himeself uses this phrase in John 8 in a discussion with the Jews.
-Both of them are using this phrase, but they mean something very different:
+Let's look at a discussion between Jesus and some Jews recorded in John 8, where this phrase is used both ways:

 	[Jhn 8:31-39 NKJV] 31 Then Jesus said to those Jews who believed Him, "If you abide in My word, you are My disciples indeed.
 32 "And you shall know the truth, and the truth shall make you free."
 33 They answered Him, "We are Abraham's descendants, and have never been in bondage to anyone.
 How [can] You say, 'You will be made free'?"
 34 Jesus answered them, "Most assuredly, I say to you, whoever commits sin is a slave of sin.
 35 "And a slave does not abide in the house forever, [but] a son abides forever.
 36 "Therefore if the Son makes you free, you shall be free indeed.
 37 "I know that you are Abraham's descendants, but you seek to kill Me, because My word has no place in you.
 38 "I speak what I have seen with My Father, and you do what you have seen with your father."
 39 They answered and said to Him, "Abraham is our father."
 Jesus said to them, "If you were Abraham's children, you would do the works of Abraham.